mgechev/revive/README.md

 # revive

 Fast, configurable, extensible, flexible, and beautiful linter for Go.
-Drop-in replacement of golint.
-Most importantly **revive allows you to develop your own rules and build a strict preset for enhancing your development & code review processes**.
+Drop-in replacement of golint. **`Revive` provides a framework for development of custom rules, and lets you define a strict preset for enhancing your development & code review processes**.

 <p align="center">
   <img src="./assets/logo.png" alt="" width="300">